-CMI evidence services creates, shares, and leverages clinical content and knowledge to provide the evidence-based foundation to help clinicians deliver effective health care.
-The clinical content and knowledge are in the form of clinical practice guidelines, practice resource, and evidence synopses, which are used throughout the Kaiser Permanente regions.
+CMI Evidence Services creates, shares, and leverages clinical content and knowledge to provide an evidence-based foundation to help clinicians deliver effective health care.
+The content and knowledge are in the form of clinical practice guidelines, clinician guides, and rapid reviews, which are used throughout the Kaiser Permanente regions.

-- Clinical practice guidelines are a collection of clinical recommendations that address the management of patients with a specific condition, which may include detection, diagnosis, and treatment.
-The clinical recommendations in a guideline are developed following the evidence-based Kaiser Permanente common methodology, which requires a systematic review of the medical research.
+- Clinical practice guidelines are a collection of recommendations that address the management of patients with a specific condition, which may include detection, diagnosis, and treatment.
+The clinical recommendations in a guideline are developed under the National Guideline Program using the evidence-based Kaiser Permanente methodology, which requires a systematic review of the medical research.
 Some examples of our guidelines are available here.

 - Clinician guides are practice resources that summarize clinical practice guidelines.
 They may include additional information that help clinicians apply the recommendations in practice.

 - Rapid reviews summarize information on high priority clinical or health care delivery topics to inform evidence-based practice.
 They use systematic review methods, but streamline and expedite the process to support timely, evidence-informed decisions